The NEOS Server offers

 format to solve a global optimization problem.
 For security purposes, the model

 includes a GAMS Tutorial and User's Guide.
 Examples of models in GAMS

 format can be found in the

-- The model must be self contained, i.e. no $include or $batinclude
+- It must be self-contained, i.e., no $include or $batinclude statements.

-- No file creation, i.e. no put files or $echo
+- It must not create files, i.e. no put files or $echo statements.

 The NEOS Server initially limits the amount of output generated in the

 listing file by turning off the symbol and unique element list, symbol

 cross references, and restricting the rows and columns listed to zero.